Collision Theory in Equilibrium – HSC Chemistry

 Molecular Energy Distribution

-• In addition to increasing the collision rate, a higher temperature also allows more collisions to result in a chemical reaction.
-This is because, at a higher temperature, more molecules have enough energy (greater than the activation energy) to react.
+• In addition to increasing the collision rate, a higher temperature also allows more collisions to result in a chemical reaction (more successful collisions).
+This is because, at a higher temperature, more molecules have energy greater than the activation energy to react.
 This causes the Maxwell-Boltzmann energy distribution graph to shift to the right, without changing the activation energy.

 Effect of temperature on the energy of molecules in a chemical system